-He has published over 200 manuscripts since 1997, some of which have been highly cited (8 publications listed on the Thomson ‘highly-cited’ category from Essential Science Indicators – In 2016 he was ranked in the top 10% of Scientists globally under the Environment/Ecology category).
+He has published over 200 manuscripts since 1997, some of which have been highly cited (eight publications listed on the Thomson ‘highly-cited’ category from Essential Science Indicators).
+In 2016, he was ranked in the top 10% of Scientists globally under the Environment/Ecology category.

 - Evaluating environmental change and anthropogenic impacts on landscapes, biodiversity, natural resources, food security and ecosystem services

-- Development of remote sensing, GIS and modelling tools for studying and understanding biodiversity, sustainability development and the interaction between climate change and social-ecological systems
+- Development of remote sensing, Geographic Information System (GIS) and modelling tools for studying and understanding biodiversity, sustainability development and the interaction between climate change and social-ecological systems